 Interpersonal skills are essential for the vitality of any relationship.

-As a leader, you must have an understanding of human nature and use it to construct the character of your team.
-You should have a sense to use the feelings and emotions of people to influence their behavior.
+As a leader, you must understand human nature and use it to construct your team’s character.
+It would help if you had the sense to use the feelings and emotions of people to influence their behavior.

 Build strong interpersonal skills to have a sense of connection with your team to shape their thoughts and give them a path to follow.

 Great leaders are excellent speakers.
 They have a knack for influencing people with their speech.
 They are exceptionally good at articulating their voices to people and communicate their messages.

 As a leader, you must be able to communicate your thoughts effectively to your audience.